← Back to Blog

 • Over 4,000 hours of direct hand therapy treatment

-• And must pass a rigorous national board exam
+• Passed a rigorous national board exam

-That level of specialization means we’re not just generalists — we deeply understand nerve injuries, tendon repairs, post-surgical rehab, splinting, scar management, repetitive strain, and more.
+Hand therapy often includes custom splints, fine motor coordination, grip strengthening, joint protection, nerve gliding, desensitization, and sensory retraining.
+That level of specialization means we deeply understand nerve injuries, tendon repairs, post-surgical rehab, scar management, repetitive strain, and more.

 When You Need a Hand Therapist

-You’ll likely get faster, safer results with a Certified Hand Therapist.
+If your issue involves any of the following, you’ll likely get faster, safer results with a Certified Hand Therapist:

 Why It Matters — Especially in Redondo Beach